-Christina Licursi focuses her practice on trademark prosecution and litigation, including representing clients in federal courts across the country and before the U.S. Patent and Trademark Office’s Trademark Trial and Appeal Board (TTAB).
+Christina Licursi focuses her practice on trademark prosecution and litigation, including representing clients in federal courts across the country and before the US Patent and Trademark Office’s Trademark Trial and Appeal Board (TTAB).
 Christina is based in Boston, but also supports clients from the firm's New York office.

-Prior to joining the firm, Christina worked as an associate at Conn Kavanaugh Rosenthal Peisch and Ford, LLP, of Boston, MA, where she worked on various corporate transactions, including entity formation, sale of companies, and due diligence.
+Prior to joining Wolf Greenfield, Christina worked as an associate at Conn Kavanaugh Rosenthal Peisch and Ford, LLP of Boston, MA, where she worked on various corporate transactions, including entity formation, sale of companies and due diligence.

 While completing her Masters at Tufts University, Christina worked as a research assistant at Tufts Center for the Study of Drug Development, where she looked at trends in post-marketing commitments and their impact on drug development.